In Mews we often use phrases like

 So what’s next?
 An app where you would apply for a specific lunch and everything is automatically stored in DB.
 If possible it would automatically charge your credit card.
 But at least store the money.
 You could see your history, you could rate a meal.
 We could even use AI to predict the meals you’d want.
 But that’s a bit too far out of reach. 😄

-Maybe a cryptocurrency which would aggregate points and money into one.
+Maybe a cryptocurrency that would aggregate points and money into one.
 Then people could just go to restaurants only for profit.

 Now, looking at the context of your company, what more can you automate?
 Feel like automating stuff with us?
 Apply here!